Thrilling Adventure on Waipio Valley Road in HI: The Steepest Road in the USA

-Waipio Valley Road is a short steep road in the Big Island of Hawai, restricted to 4x4.
+Waipio Valley Road is a short steep road located in the Hamakua District of the Big Island of Hawai’i, in USA, restricted to 4x4's.
 It is the steepest road of its length in the United States.
 The road is steep enough to destroy brakes on the way down, with some 45% grade sections.

 The road is 2.25km (1.4 miles) long.
 It links Waipio Overlook at the western end of Honokaa-Waipio Road (State Route 240), down into the Waipio Valley, in the Hamakua District.
 Once on the valley floor, there are no paved roads.
 In the Hawaiian language "Waipiʻo" means curved water.
 The Waipio Valley Road looks like a real road, not a street, and offers such a great experience for cyclists.
 As a courtesy, at the very few wider locations in this extremely narrow road, downhill traffic yields to uphill traffic.
 Sometimes it is not recognized as a road because it is open only to 4-wheel drive vehicles, but it is a good paved road well maintained by the government.

 Tucked away on the northeast coast of Hawaii's Big Island, the road is extremely steep, running from 279m to 7m above the sea level.
 While the road is now paved, it is steep enough to destroy brakes on the way down, and stall engines on the way up.
 Folks going down have to yield to folks coming up.
 Only cars with very tough four wheel-drive and very confident drivers should try to tackle the precipitous drops and hairpin turns leading to the bottom.
 The average grade is 25% and the peak grade reaches 40-45%.
 In some places this valley is steeper than the Baldwin Street, in Dunedin, New Zealand and Canton Avenue in Pittsburgh, which are considered as the world's steepest streets.